frankhale/express-hello-world-clojurescript/README.md

 now to manage that.
 You may need to run 'lein deps' in order to install these if you plan on running this code.

-Just one more thing, I'm using the handlebars templating engine for now but it'd be ideal to use something like hiccups but I don't know if that is compatible with Express.
+I've removed the the handlebars view engine and views and replaced it with hiccups.
+We have to use a custom compiled local copy because it contains features we need that have not been released yet.
+This choice was done because the maintainer of hiccups also announced that he is looking for a new maintainer so that likely means he is not likely to release the new features that were recently merged.

 Hiccups - https://github.com/teropa/hiccups